Near-existence of bigeodesics in dynamical exponential last passage percolation

 \subsection{Motivation: exceptional times in dynamical percolation}

 An important motivation for this paper is the advancement in the understanding of dynamical percolation in the past two decades, and we now briefly discuss this.
+Prompted by a question of Paul Malliavin during a seminar at the Mittag-Leffler institute in the spring of 1995, the model of dynamical percolation was introduced in the work \cite{HPS97}; we now briefly introduce a version of this model.
 Consider the triangular lattice $\TT\subseteq \RR^2$ with the usual graph structure and consider critical Bernoulli site percolation on this lattice.
-That is, we have a field of $i.i.d.\ \mathrm{Ber}(1/2)$ variables $\{\omega_{v}\}_{v\in \TT}$, and we think of vertices with $\omega_{v}=1$ as open and the others as closed.
+That is, we have a field of i.i.d.\ $\mathrm{Ber}(1/2)$ variables $\{\omega_{v}\}_{v\in \TT}$, and we think of vertices with $\omega_{v}=1$ as open and the others as closed.
 The central question of interest in this model is whether there exists an infinite connected cluster of vertices $v$ which are all open. \begin{proposition}[{\cite{Kes80}}] Consider critical Bernoulli site percolation on $\TT$.
 Almost surely, there does not exist any infinite open cluster. \end{proposition} Now, one can also define a dynamical version of the above model.
 Indeed, we could just define $\omega^0\stackrel{d}{=}\omega$ and further have i.i.d.\ exponential clocks for all $v\in \TT$; if a clock rings at (say) time $t$, then we just independently resample the value $\omega^t_v$.
 This leads to a stationary process $\{\omega^t\}_{t\geq 0}=\{\omega^t_v\}_{v\in \TT,t\geq 0}$ which can be extended to a stationary process $\{\omega^t\}_{t\in \RR}=\{\omega^t_v\}_{v\in \TT,t\in \RR}$.
 As a result, one can now look at the percolations given by $\omega^t$ simultaneously for all $t\in \RR$.

 In the works \cite{BKS99, SS10, GPS10}, it was shown that the above critical percolation model is in fact ``noise-sensitive'' in the sense that small perturbations to the system can lead to measurable changes in the macroscopic behaviour of the system.
 A refined understanding of this noise sensitivity behaviour led to the following remarkable statement about the behaviour of dynamical percolation.